YeDawa/DumpSync/docs/export.md

 - **-f /path/to/**: Indicates the file path where the dump will be saved.
 Replace `/path/to/` with the desired directory path on your system.
 - **--encrypt**: (Optional) Encrypts the dump file using AES-256 encryption.
 This option requires a password to encrypt and decrypt the dump file.
 - **--once**: (Optional) Exports the database dump only once without creating a recurring schedule.
-- **--max**: (Optional) The maximum number of backups to retain for the dump.
+- **--retain**: (Optional) The retainimum number of backups to retain for the dump.
 If the number of dumps exceeds this limit, the scheduler will be terminated.

 ### Example